Image placeholder

 Bridging the Gaps also offers comprehensive outreach to family members to help you navigate your loved one’s treatment and recovery journey.
 Our family program includes weekly psychoeducation, the opportunity to participate in therapeutically facilitated conjoint sessions with your loved one, and an extended family aftercare program to help you process your emotions and gain insight from other family members.

-At BTG, we offer a long-term continuum of care, where clients can receive services from us often up to a year, and sometimes longer.
+• At BTG, we offer a long-term continuum of care, where clients can receive services from us often up to a year, and sometimes longer.
 Our level of care adjusts to the stage of recovery the client has achieved, slowly and safely progressing them to independent life free from alcohol or drugs.

 Upon completion of treatment with us, we offer an Aftercare Program, as well as an Alumni group, to help build a supportive sober community for those who have completed our program.
 We also encourage our clients to continue to attend AA or NA meetings to help support them through continued recovery.

-Insurance
+Insurance Options

-Your Addiction Treatment Could Be Covered
+Your Addiction Treatment May Be Covered

-If you do not see your provider listed, please contact us to learn more about obtaining coverage.
-We do not accept Medicaid at this time.
+If you don't see your insurance provider listed, please contact us to learn more about your coverage options.
+Currently, we do not accept Medicaid.
+We'll verify your insurance at no obligation, providing you clarity on your coverage and anticipated costs.

 Illustration